Jiaxigu/Jiaxigu.github.io/_posts/2021-11-11-coffee-ladder.md

   - **Aftertaste: 4.5**.
 Sharp sour aftertaste, with lingering lemon and mint flavor.
 The best part of the experience.
   - **Aroma: 2.5**.
 The light citrus smell checks out with its flavor but vanishes quickly.
   - **Cost-effectiveness: 4.0**.
 Lives up to expectation as the most expensive roast among the Sinloy lineup at over 3.5 RMB per bag.
-- **Sinloy 05 Hambela: Sweet Light Roast, Score: 3.9**
+- **Sinloy 05 Hambela: Sweet Light Roast, Score: 3.6**
-  - **Flavor: 4.0**.
+  - **Flavor: 3.5**.
 Fresh sweet flavor.
-Tastes like juice.
+For me the sweetness is a bit too much so that the coffee tastes like juice.
-  - **Aftertaste: 4.0**.
+  - **Aftertaste: 3.5**.
 Strawberry and passion fruit.
+It doesn't finish well though, tastes like artificial fructose in the end.
   - **Aroma: 3.5**.
-Still strawberry, but overall it's a bit artificial, or more like fructose.
+Strawberry, has that artificial feeling too.
   - **Cost-effectiveness: 4.0**.
 For 3.4 RMB per bag it's good.
-- **Illy Intenso Bold Roast: Body Dark Roast, Score: 3.6**
+- **Illy Intenso Bold Roast: Body Dark Roast, Score: 3.7**
   - **Flavor: 4.0**.
 Strong bitter flavor.
-The harsh taste provides boost on a day when I'm ready to kick some ass.
+The heavy body is unique and enjoyable.
   - **Aftertaste: 3.5**.
-Smoky and nutty aftertaste that lasts.
+Smoky, nutty aftertaste that lasts.
   - **Aroma: 4.0**.
 The catchy carbony smell checks out with its flavor.
-  - **Cost-effectiveness: 2.5**.
+  - **Cost-effectiveness: 3.0**.
 I was a frequent buyer when it was around 5 RMB per bag.
-But for over 7.1 RMB per bag now, I don't feel like this brew could justify its price.
+But for over 7.1 RMB per bag now, it takes a second thought.
+- **AGF Blendy Special Blend: Balanced Dark Roast, Score: 3.3**
+  - **Flavor: 3.0**.
+Mild bitter flavor with sparkling sweet.
+Not a fan of this setup but I can understand why.
+  - **Aftertaste: 2.5**.
+Artificial sweet aftertaste without variety.
+  - **Aroma: 3.5**.
+Vanilla and syrup.
+  - **Cost-effectiveness: 4.5**.
+Surprisingly cheap at 2 RMB per bag.
+- **Peet's Signature Blend: Body Dark Roast, Score: 3.0**
+  - **Flavor: 3.0**.
+A weird dark roast.
+Smells sweety but acidity gradually takes over.
+  - **Aftertaste: 3.0**.
+Starts with dark chocolate, then the sourness loses control.
+  - **Aroma: 4.0**.
+Chocolate and caramel.
+  - **Cost-effectiveness: 2.0**.
+An easy pass at 7.6 RMB per bag.